NHSDigital/integration-adaptor-mhs/.github/pull_request_template.md

 ## What

-Please inlcude a summary of the changes and the related issue
+Please include a summary of the changes and the related issue

 ## Why